Explanation of Course Numbers

 MAE 8350.
 Advanced Topics in Materials Science.
 3 Credits.

 Topics such as surface science that are of current research interest.
 Selected after consultation between department faculty and students.
-Prerequisite: approval of department.
+Prerequisite: Permission of the department.
+(Fall and spring, Every year)

 MAE 8351.
 Advanced Topics in Mechanical Engineering.
 3 Credits.

 Topics such as advanced analytical mechanics, advanced mechanics of continua, and advanced theory of elasticity that are of current research interest.
 Selected after consultation between department faculty and students.
-Prerequisite: approval of department.
+Prerequisite: Permission of the department.
+(Fall and spring, Every year)

 MAE 8352.
 Advanced Topics in Aerospace Engineering.
 3 Credits.

 Topics such as nonsteady flow, physical gas dynamics, turbulence, and nonlinear wave propagation that are of current research interest.
 Selected after consultation between department faculty and students.
-Prerequisite: approval of department.
+Prerequisite: Permission of the department.
+(Fall and spring, Every year)

 MAE 8999.
 Dissertation Research.
 1-12 Credits.